ExpiredOnions/KMIDS-GFM-Future-Engineer-2025/README.md

 1. **Identify the closest front wall:**

    - Compares all front wall line segments and selects the one with the highest midpoint (largest Y value).
-   - Determines left and right points of this front wall based on their X coordinates.
+   - Determines the left and right points of this front wall based on their X coordinates.

 1. **Evaluate left walls:**